Wedding Season Is In Full Swing – Are You Ready?

-Love and new beginnings may be in the air but when you’re single weddings can bring up a whole other set of emotions to deal with.
+Love and new beginnings may be in the air, but when you’re single weddings can bring up a whole other set of emotions to deal with.

-Panic at finding the perfect dress to wear, spending money on seemingly endless showers, gifts, parties and also finding or not finding the perfect date for the occasion.
+Panic at finding the perfect dress to wear, spending money on seemingly endless showers, gifts, parties.
+Not to mention the pressure of finding (or not finding) the perfect date for the occasion.

-Treat Yo Self
+1. Treat Yo Self

 Dress To Impress!
 Since you have to dress up for a variety of events make the most of it and wear something that makes you feel amazing and (tastefully) sexy.
 Looking good and more importantly feeling good is essential for confidence.
 Do it for you, but keep in mind that there will be pictures and you never know who you’ll run into at the event.